California Gov. Newsom says he would "never turn my back" on Biden after debate performance draws scrutiny

 "What we saw tonight is the president making a very clear contrast with Donald Trump on all the issues that matter to the American people.
 Yes, there was a slow start, but it was a strong finish.
 And what became very clear through the course of the night is that Joe Biden is fighting on behalf of the American people – on substance, on policy, on performance," Harris said in an interview with CNN's Anderson Cooper.

-Pressed by Cooper on Biden's performance, Harris offered a defense of her boss.
+Pressed by Cooper on Mr. Biden's performance, Harris offered a defense of her boss.

 "People can debate on style points, but ultimately this election and who is the president of the United States has to be about substance.
 And the contrast is clear," she said, pointing to his broader record in office.